girishchandranc/autosarfactory/mcp_server/autosarfactory_mcp/ar_map/autosar_element_map.md

 ## AUTOSAR element map by use case

 ### Sender-Receiver communication (SWC to SWC, same ECU)
+depends_on: Data types
+  SenderReceiverInterface, VariableDataPrototype (data element)
+    VariableDataPrototype.set_Type() MUST reference an ApplicationDataType or ImplementationDataType — NOT SwBaseType.
+    SwBaseType is a primitive C type only; use ApplicationPrimitiveDataType for scalars, ApplicationRecordDataType for structs, ApplicationArrayDataType for arrays.
+    Use ApplicationDataType when user explicitly wants it or else use ImplementationDataType See the "Data types" section (automatically included) for the full creation chain.
-  SenderReceiverInterface, VariableDataPrototype (data element) ApplicationSwComponentType with PPortPrototype (sender) and RPortPrototype (receiver) SwcInternalBehavior, RunnableEntity, TimingEvent DataSendPoint (sender runnable), DataReceivePoint (receiver runnable) CompositionSwComponentType to assemble both SWCs
+  ApplicationSwComponentType with PPortPrototype (sender) and RPortPrototype (receiver) SwcInternalBehavior, RunnableEntity, TimingEvent DataSendPoint (sender runnable), DataReceivePoint (receiver runnable) CompositionSwComponentType to assemble both SWCs

 ### Send signal from SWC over CAN bus
-  All of Sender-Receiver above and create delegationconnector instead of the assembly connection in CompositionSwComponentType, plus:
+depends_on: Sender-Receiver communication (SWC to SWC, same ECU) All of Sender-Receiver above and create delegationconnector instead of the assembly connection in CompositionSwComponentType, plus:
   SystemSignal, ISignal (length in bits)